Utah Admin. Code R315-261-4 - Exclusions

 (c)

-Hazardous wastes which are exempted from certain rules.
-A hazardous waste which
+Hazardous wastes that are exempted from certain rules.
+A hazardous waste that

 is generated in a product or raw material storage tank, a product or raw